Reducing Anemia and Improving Nutrition in Peru

 - The First 1,000 Days Project

-- Support from Bon Secour Sisters and domestic and international volunteers
+- Support from Bon Secours Sisters and domestic and international volunteers

 - Rehabilitation for children with disabilities

 The First 1,000 Days Project trains health professionals and community health workers, advises parents on child and family health and nutrition, promotes safe water and sanitation practices, and provides nutritional supplementation to underweight and malnourished children.
 The project also supports and addresses barriers to economic self‐sufficiency through animal husbandry projects using locally appropriate livestock, including guinea pigs, ducks, and quail eggs.

 CHAMPS Peru complements existing community-based programs designed to improve maternal and child health.
 The initiative expands on and diversifies existing interventions to focus on integrated management of neonatal and child illnesses and prevention and screening for cervical cancer and diabetes, with greater coordination among local social actors.

-Rehabilitation with Hope is a community-based service program in Peru, which assists children with physical and cognitive disabilities by providing much needed access to quality therapy, based on the implementation of the World Health Organization’s community-based rehabilitation model.
+Rehabilitation with Hope assists children with physical and cognitive disabilities and their vulnerable families by providing much-needed access to quality therapy based on respected World Health Organization protocols.
 In this post, volunteer Jessica Saenz shares her first-hand experience with the program.

 Snapshots from Peru

-Click on one of the options below and discover CMMB's programs and initiatives in Peru.
+Click on the pin icons on the map to discover CMMB's programs and initiatives in Peru.

 Improving the Health Conditions of the Most Vulnerable Women and Children in Peru